 Introducing Your Healthy Home

 You can make small changes at home that lead to big improvements for your overall health and well-being.
-If you want to learn more about how you can reduce your exposure to harmful ingredients around your home, with practical solutions and none of the hype, join the waitlist for my new online program happening this fall – Your Healthy Home: A Room-by-Room Guide to Detox Your Home –> Sign up here.
+If you want to learn more about how you can reduce your exposure to harmful ingredients around your home, with practical solutions and none of the hype, registration is now open for Your Healthy Home: A Room-by-Room Guide to Detox Your Home –> Sign up here.